The best designers have a deeply ingrained understanding of ethical design. And it makes them better designers!

 In a column in UXMatters, Peter Hornsby points out that UX designers shouldn’t blindly accept a project’s business requirements.
 If they raise an ethical red flag, it’s the UX designer’s job, as the users’ champion, to push back and question the requirements.

-In an article in User Experience magazine, UX designer Chris Kiess divides UX design ethics into three categories.
+In an article in User Experience magazine, UX designer Chris Kiess divides UX design ethics (aka: ethical design) into three categories.
 These categories can serve as a framework through which a UX designer can examine the ethics of the experiences they create.